TkoProg/kaguya-bot-bot/README.md

 # kaguya-bot-discord
 Discord bot without moderating permissions made for fun to be used in servers.

-Written in Python using the Hikari library.
+Written in Python using the Hikari/Lightbulb library.

 Commands the bot can execute: